aerobless/knowledge/💻 Software Development/🔐 Security.md

 ## Hashing

 Hashing is a non-reversible transformation of data.
 Multiple unique data strings can result in the same hash, this is a called a hash collision.
-Hashing is used e.g. to store passwords, typically in combination with a [salt](🔐%20Security.md#undefined).
+Hashing is used e.g. to store passwords, typically in combination with a [[🔐 Security#Salt|salt]].
 Hashing is also used in data structures, e.g. HashTable to quickly access data.
-Hashing is also used in [PKI (Public Key Infrastructure)](🔐%20Security.md#undefined) e.g. for SSL certificates.
+Hashing is also used in [[🔐 Security#PKI (Public Key Infrastructure)|PKI (Public Key Infrastructure)]] e.g. for SSL certificates.
 Here a CA (Certificate Authority) signs the hash of a certificate.

 ### Salt